So you’re looking for the best condenser dryer?

 Not only do they do good washing machines, but The LG is also another great dryer this time featuring a temperature sensor and a moisture sensor.

-This stops your clothes getting damaged by ensuring the temperature doesn’t get too high, which also stops the machine itself being damaged.
+This stops your clothes from getting damaged by ensuring the temperature doesn’t get too high, which also stops the machine itself from being damaged.

 I also really like that the water tank has antimicrobial properties so nothing can start growing in it.
 Because stagnant water can be a germ haven, especially if it’s warm as it will be if it’s coming out a tumble dryer.